titov-vv/jal/docs/README.md

 - Supports various Russian and international brokers.
 ### Tax Reports
 - Assistance for tax declaration in Russia and Portugal.
+- Tax burden estimation for a given asset in the portfolio.
 ### Experimental Features
+- Electronic slips download for russian and some european shops.
 - Category recognition for goods in electronic slips using TensorFlow.

 ## 📥 Installation